pellse/assembler/README.md

 [:arrow_up:](#table-of-contents)

 ### Auto Caching
-In addition to the cache mechanism provided by the `cached()` and `cachedMany()` functions, ***Assembler*** also provides a mechanism to automatically and asynchronously update the cache in real-time as new data becomes available via the `autoCache()` function.
+In addition to the cache mechanism provided by the `cached()` and `cachedMany()` functions, ***Assembler*** also provides a mechanism to automatically and asynchronously update the cache in real-time as new data becomes available via the `streamTable()` function.
 This ensures that the cache is always up-to-date and avoids in most cases the need for `cached()` to fall back to fetch missing data.

-The auto caching mechanism in ***Assembler*** can be seen as being conceptually similar to a `KTable` in Kafka.
+The auto caching mechanism in ***Assembler*** (via `streamTable()`) can be seen as being conceptually similar to a `KTable` in Kafka.
 Both mechanisms provide a way to keep a key-value store updated in real-time with the latest value per key from its associated data stream.
 However, ***Assembler*** is not limited to just Kafka data sources and can work with any data source that can be consumed in a reactive stream.

-This is how `autoCache()` connects to a data stream and automatically and asynchronously update the cache in real-time:
+This is how `streamTable()` connects to a data stream and automatically and asynchronously update the cache in real-time:

 ```java
 import reactor.core.publisher.Flux;